 In addition to surgical procedures involving the heart, veins, and arteries, our surgical team is also skilled in performing thoracic surgery.
 Thoracic surgery involves the treatment of lungs, esophagus, trachea (windpipe), ribs and breastbone.
-Below are some of the more common thoracic disorders you can seek treatment for at Mayo Clinic Health System in Eau Claire:
+Learn about some of the more common thoracic disorders and treatments below.

 Lung cancer is a type of cancer that begins in the lungs.
 Your lungs are two spongy organs in your chest that take in oxygen when you inhale and release carbon dioxide when you exhale.
 Health care providers divide lung cancer into two major types based on the appearance of lung cancer cells under the microscope.
 Your health care team makes treatment decisions based on which major type of lung cancer you have.

 The two general types of lung cancer include: